bradpotts/multi-tenancy-devise/README.md

 [![Build Status](https://travis-ci.org/PHCNetworks/multi-tenancy-devise.svg?branch=master)](https://travis-ci.org/PHCNetworks/multi-tenancy-devise)
 [![Gem Version](https://badge.fury.io/rb/mtdevise.svg)](https://badge.fury.io/rb/mtdevise)

+##### Please Update to Latest Version: 1.7.5 ships with a critical security fix regarding cookies and "remember me" option when user logins.
 ##### Note: As of 1.6 - 1 new db migration and a few default views have been adjusted.
 [Please see notes for help.](https://github.com/PHCNetworks/multi-tenancy-devise/wiki/1.6-Series-Notes)
 ##### Note: As of 1.7 - 1 new layout view has been created.
 [Please see notes for help.](https://github.com/PHCNetworks/multi-tenancy-devise/wiki/1.7-Series-Notes)